| | The ip device provides the interface to Internet Protocol stacks.

 |

-Treat ifc–ip on this multicast interface as a local address.
+remmulti ipRemove the address ip from this multicast interface.| | | | | | | | Treat ifc–ip on this multicast interface as a local address.
 If

 mcast–ip is present, use it as the interface's multicast address.